go-pound/go-pound-soul-sand/README.md

 ### Quality of life

+* [AdvancementInfo](https://modrinth.com/mod/advancementinfo) embiggens the advancements screen and gives you hints about what's required for each advancement.
+(This can be useful if, for example, you're working on a "visit every biome" advancement.)
 * [Amecs](https://modrinth.com/mod/amecs) (Alt-Meta-Escape-Control-Shift) allows you to use modifier keys in Minecraft's key bindings, so that e.g. <kbd>B</kbd> and <kbd>Shift</kbd> + <kbd>B</kbd> can be assigned to different functions.
 It also adds a search field to the key bindings menu.
 * [BetterF3](https://modrinth.com/mod/betterf3) replaces the default debug HUD (<kbd>F3</kbd> by default) with a more readable and customizable version.
 * [EMI](https://modrinth.com/mod/emi) is an improved in-game recipe viewer with a searchable database of blocks and items.